ElviaBth/ElviaBth/README.md

 # 💫 About Me:
-🌱 I’m currently doing a Bootcamp to become a FullStack Developer.
+🌱 I’m currently learning Ruby on Rails.
 So far so good!

 ## 🌐 Socials: